- Rate Movie[Total: 12 Average: 3.5]

 Box Office Info:

 Pathé fully financed Lolita, which went into production with a budget near $40 million.
-The costs began to climb from weather related delays and a prolonged post-production.
+The costs began to climb from weather related delays and also a prolonged post-production that was mostly in part due to censorship.
 When congress passed the Child Pornography Prevention Act of 1996, Lyne was forced to recut part of the picture.
 The law prohibited the visual depiction of what “appeared to be” a child having explicit sex — and despite already landing a R rating from the MPAA, Pathé had lawyers go into the editing room to make sure the film did not run afoul of the law.
 It obviously can not be overstated just how horrific child pornography is, but that law was so broad, there was talk it would make movies like Lolita, The Exorcist, Taxi Driver and Midnight Cowboy illegal.
 The Supreme Court eventually ruled that it was indeed too broad of a law and struck it off the records.
 But back in 1996, when there was uncertainty about showing a minor in a sexual situation, even without nudity or with a body double, Pathé lawyers had some footage of Dominique Swain’s body double removed and certain sequences edited out.
-By the time an edit was locked, the budget had skyrocketed to $58 million.
+By the time an edit was locked, the budget for Lolita skyrocketed to $58 million.

-The overseas box office was mostly weak, with Italy grossing over $1.2M as the only market that saw respectable business.
-The overseas total is not available.
+The overseas box office was weak, with Italy grossing over $1.2M as the only market that saw respectable business.
+The overseas total was just $9.4M across numerous distributors.
 Critics were also split on the movie.
 Pathé was now stuck with a film that the market they expected the most money from, might not even land a theatrical release.

 Pathé continually screened Lolita for studios and distributors big and small, but there were no takers.
 They tried to broker a deal with DirecTV, which would have made Lolita the biggest pay-per-view movie premiere ever, but DirecTV also feared subscriber backlash to the movie’s content and ended talks.
 In May 1998, it was finally announced that Showtime picked up the movie for $4 million.
 The broadcaster would also spend between $1.5 million to $2 million on advertising.
 Showtime then brokered a deal with Samuel Goldwyn Co. to give Lolita a limited theatrical release for Oscar consideration.
 Showtime would broadcast the movie in August 1998 and Goldwyn would release Lolita in theaters on September 25, 1998.
 In order for the movie to be considered by the Academy, it had to play in a theater before it aired on TV and it was booked into one whole theater in LA on July 24 and pulled in $19,492.